-Buhari: Nigeria’s Investment In Security Yielding Positive Results
+Buhari: Nigeria’s Investment in Security Yielding Positive Results

 ”The successful implementation of this Plan will, therefore, be heavily dependent on strong partnerships between the private and public sector, both within and with Development Partners outside Nigeria.”

-Commenting on the nation’s power sector, President Buhari noted that his administration has recognized it as a major catalyst for Nigeria’s industrialization, adding that in July, 2021, the 614-kilometre Ajaokuta-Kaduna-Kano gas pipeline project was launched to enhance energy security.
+Commenting on the nation’s power sector, the president noted that his administration had recognised it as a major catalyst for Nigeria’s industrialisation, adding that in July, 2021, the 614-kilometre Ajaokuta-Kaduna-Kano gas pipeline project was launched to enhance energy security.

-”Our Administration also provided the sovereign guarantee for this vital infrastructure project.
-When completed, this project will drive industrialization across the country.
+”Our administration also provided the sovereign guarantee for this vital infrastructure project.
+When completed, this project will drive industrialisation across the country.

 ”Furthermore, the first phase of the Presidential Power Initiative will provide over 40 million people with more reliable electricity supply, create 11,000 direct and indirect jobs for Nigerians.